 - These services are provided without fees to University of Nevada, Reno Distance Education students and faculty.

 Responsibilities of the library user

 The User will:

-- Before requesting interlibrary loan materials, check the Libraries' collection using the library catalog and OneSearch.
+- Before requesting interlibrary loan materials, check the Libraries' collection using the Library Search discovery tool.
 Ask Reference staff for help when needed.

 - Provide accurate citations for the materials being requested.
 Check online and paper indexes to verify citations when possible.
 Journal title abbreviations should be submitted as is--do not guess their meaning.